Germany's reversal on Ukraine weapons policy 'response to Putin's aggression' | DW | 27.02.2022

 "Germany stands closely by Ukraine's side," Scholz added.

+"From now on, more than 2% of our GDP will be invested in our defense," Scholz said.

-Germany has previously been criticized for devoting less than the 2% mark on defense spending called for by NATO membership rules.
+Germany has previously been criticized for devoting less than the 2% mark on defense spending called for by NATO agreements.

 The €100 billion will be allocated into a "special fund" for the German armed forces.